stolsky/show-sudoku-solving-skills/README.md

 # Show Your Sudoku Solutions (SYSS)

-Visual and written step-by-step explanations of Sudoku solutions and their solving techniques.
+Editor and viewer for visualization of step-by-step explanations of Sudoku solutions and their solving techniques.

 [Demo](https://w0lf3n.github.io/Sudoku-solutions-explained/)